Last Updated: Feb 14, 2020 Views: 7969

 Free scanning is available at the KonicaMinolta Multifunctional Devices (MFDs) in the Main Library and at every branch, also at the stand-alone scanners in the Magazines and Newspapers Center on the Main Library’s 5th floor.
-Here is a short FAQ about scanning at the library.

 - What types of material can I scan?